Bounds on expected propagation time of probabilistic zero forcing: Size bounds for general graphs

 \begin{remark} Note that Theorem \ref{n-bound} is tight in the following sense.
 Fix a value of $\abs{S}.$ Then construct a graph $G$ that is a path of $n$ vertices from left to right.
 Let $S$ be the set consisting of the leftmost $\abs{S}$ vertices.
-Then, one can verify that $\ept(G, S) = n-|S|.$ \end{remark}
+Then $\ept(G, S) = n-\abs{S}$. \end{remark}

-We now introduce a lemma that gives conditions on the current set of blue vertices regarding when the expected number of blue vertices increases by at least 2.
-Recall from Proposition \ref{one-increase} that as long as not all the vertices are blue, the expected number of blue vertices increases by at least 1 at the current step.
+We introduce a lemma that gives conditions on the current set of blue vertices regarding when the expected number of blue vertices increases by at least 2.
+Recall from the claim in Theorem \ref{n-bound} that as long as not all the vertices are blue, the expected number of blue vertices increases by at least 1 at the current step.

-\begin{lemma} Let $S \subeq G$ be some subset of blue vertices.
-Let $v_1, \dots, v_k$ be the blue vertices that are connected to at least one white vertex, and $w_1, \dots, w_\ell$ be the white vertices that are connected to at least one blue vertex.
-If $k, \ell \ge 3,$ then either the expected number of blue vertices after one iteration of probabilistic zero forcing increases by at least $2$, or all but at most one of the $v_i$'s has $\deg_w (v_i) = 1.$ In the latter case, there is some white vertex connected to all of the $v_i$'s. \end{lemma}
+\begin{lemma} Let $v_1, \dots, v_k$ be the blue vertices that are connected to at least 1 white vertex, and $w_1, \dots, w_\ell$ be the white vertices that are connected to at least 1 blue vertex.
+If $k, \ell \ge 3,$ then one of the following must be true: \begin{itemize} \item With at most one exception, all of the $v_i$'s satisfy $\deg_w (v_i) = 1.$ In addition, some white vertex is connected to all of the $v_i$'s. \item The expected number of blue vertices after a single iteration of probabilistic zero forcing increases by at least 2. \end{itemize} \end{lemma}

-\begin{proof} Order the $v_i$'s in decreasing order of $\deg_w (v_i).$ First, we show that $\deg_w (v_1) \ge 3$ and $\deg_w (v_2) \ge 2$ implies that the expected number of new blue vertices is at least $2$.
-Let $a := \deg_w (v_1)$, $b := \deg_w (v_2)$, and $c := \deg_w (v_3).$ Then, vertex $v_1$ will convert $a$ vertices $w_j$ to blue each with probability $\frac{1}{a},$ vertex $v_2$ will convert $b$ vertices $w_j$ to blue each with probability at least $\frac{1}{b} (1 - \frac{1}{a}),$ and vertex $v_3$ will convert $c$ vertices $w_j$ to blue each with probability Here we are saying that vertex $v_i$ converts $w_j$ to blue if both $v_i$ propagates to $w_j$ and no $v_{i'}$ propagates to $w_j$ for any $i' < i.$ Therefore, since $a \ge 3$ and $b \ge 2,$ the expected number of additional blue vertices is at least
+\begin{proof} Order the $v_i$'s in decreasing order of $\deg_w (v_i).$ First, we show that $\deg_w (v_1) \ge 3$ and $\deg_w (v_2) \ge 2$ implies that the expected number of new blue vertices is at least 2.
+Let $a := \deg_w (v_1)$, $b := \deg_w (v_2)$, and $c := \deg_w (v_3).$ Then, vertex $v_1$ will convert $a$ vertices $w_j$ to blue each with probability $\frac{1}{a},$ vertex $v_2$ will convert $b$ vertices $w_j$ to blue each with probability at least $\frac{1}{b} (1 - \frac{1}{a}),$ and vertex $v_3$ will convert $c$ vertices $w_j$ to blue each with probability $\frac{1}{c} \bigp{1 - \frac{1}{a}}\bigp{1 - \frac{1}{b}}.$ Here we are saying that vertex $v_i$ converts $w_j$ to blue if both $v_i$ propagates to $w_j$ and no $v_{i'}$ propagates to $w_j$ for any $i' < i.$ Therefore, since $a \ge 3$ and $b \ge 2,$ the expected number of additional blue vertices is at least